cheesehero112/notes/Chihiro's Study Progress.md

 4/2/22: Started in tandem with Cafe Menu project.
 Finished up to CSS Selectors.

 ### Udemy JavaScript:

+8/14/22: Reviewed up to video 58 (section 7)

+8/12/22: Reviewing from Section 7 since it's been a while since I last worked on this course.

 6/7/22: Finished section 7 (up to #60)